 Essential Items Required for the Driving Component of Your Class

-(Necessary only for the Driving Range sessions; if unsure about your items meeting the requirements, you may bring them to class for instructor approval)
+If unsure about your items meeting the requirements, you may bring them to class for instructor approval.

 Students without any one of the following items will not be allowed to ride: